 - Household customers: a security deposit is usually only required if a new customer

-- has a debt to any supplier and has refused to make an arrangement to repay the debt, or
+- has a debt to any provider and has refused to make an arrangement to repay the debt, or

 - has illegally reconnected themselves in the previous two years, or

-- cannot demonstrate a good credit record with any energy supplier and does not agree to an alternative payment method (for example, direct debit or Centrepay)
+- cannot demonstrate a good credit record with any energy provider and does not agree to an alternative payment method (for example, direct debit or Centrepay)

-- an electricity or gas supplier cannot levy a security deposit after agreeing to waive it at the time of connection.
+- an electricity or gas provider cannot levy a security deposit after agreeing to waive it at the time of connection.

 - Small business customers: a security deposit can only be requested prior to connection, and only if the customer:

-- does not have a good record with any energy supplier, or
+- does not have a good record with any energy provider, or

 - is a new business, or